AkashTemburnikar/Sentiment-Analysis-ChatBot/README.md

 http://localhost:3978/api/messages

-	4. Leave App ID and Password empty for local testing
+	4. Leave App ID and Password empty (for local testing)
-	5. Try chatting with messages like:
+	5. Try chatting with:

 hi
 what can you do